internetofwater/Glossary/Vocabularies/ReadME.md

 - **item tag (typically in purple text) (e.g. ‘p’, ‘strong’, ‘dt, etc).**
 - **item class tag if available (typically in orange text.
 Will help narrow down search on text extract with items that may share the same tag).**

-### 3: Craft Agency Specific Text Extraction Python File
+### Step 3: Craft Agency Specific Text Extraction Python File
 Note: each source webpage is unique and will most likely require a new / different approach.
 Be aware of the challenges each source webpage will require.
 The text extraction technique outlined here is one such approach, but others are also acceptable.